yuichi-takeuchi/curriculum_vitae/Japanese/README.md

 31. **Takeuchi Y**, Closed-loop brain stimulation for epileptic seizures and beyond.
 The 98th Annual Meeting of the Physiological Society of Japan.
 Nagoya, Japan.
 Mar 28–30, 2021.
 (Abstract No. OP15-2) Oral
 32. **Takeuchi Y**, Closed-loop stimulation of the medial septum terminates epileptic seizures.
 The 44th Annual Meeting of the Japan Neuroscience Society.
 Kobe, Japan.
 Jul 28–31, 2021.
 (Abstract No. 1S04m-3) Symposium
 33. **Takeuchi Y**, Closed-loop brain stimulation for controlling epileptic seizures.
 The 51st Annual Meeting of the Japanese Society of Clinical Neurophysiology.
 Sendai, Japan.
 Dec 16–18, 2021.
 (Abstract No. SP9-2) Symposium
-34. **Takeuchi Y**, Li Q, Berényi A, Minami M, Decoding and quantification of seizure susceptibility with cross-regional oscillatory brain activity patterns in a rat model of temporal lobe epilepsy.
+34. Yoshida K, Chan M, Li Q, Pedraza L, Sierra R, Berényi A, Minami M, **Takeuchi Y**, A neural basis of decision-making under conflicting predictions of reward and punishment.
 The 45th Annual Meeting of the Japan Neuroscience Society.
 Okinawa, Japan.
 Jun 30 – Jul 03, 2022.
-Poster
+(Abstract No. 1P-069) Poster
-35. Chan M, Li Q, Horváth G, Berényi A, Minami M, **Takeuchi Y**, Reduced operant task engagement and altered neural oscillations in a triple-hit rat model of schizophrenia.
+35. **Takeuchi Y**, Li Q, Berényi A, Minami M, Decoding and quantification of seizure susceptibility with cross-regional oscillatory brain activity patterns in a rat model of temporal lobe epilepsy.
 The 45th Annual Meeting of the Japan Neuroscience Society.
 Okinawa, Japan.
 Jun 30 – Jul 03, 2022.
-Poster
+(Abstract No. 1P-109) Poster
-36. Yoshida K, Chan M, Li Q, Pedraza L, Sierra R, Berényi A, Minami M, **Takeuchi Y**, A neural basis of decision-making under conflicting predictions of reward and punishment.
+36. Chan M, Li Q, Horváth G, Berényi A, Minami M, **Takeuchi Y**, Reduced operant task engagement and altered neural oscillations in a triple-hit rat model of schizophrenia.
 The 45th Annual Meeting of the Japan Neuroscience Society.
 Okinawa, Japan.
 Jun 30 – Jul 03, 2022.
-Poster
+(Abstract No. 1P-263) Poster

 ### 随筆
 1. 竹内雄一、第36回日本神経科学大会および若手研究者国際交流会に参加して、神経科学ニュース 133: 10–11,  2013